mblarsen/env-lease/docs/USAGE.md

 format = "export %s=%q"
 ```

-### Example 2: Lease to a File
+### Example 2: Lease a Document Field to a File

-This is useful for secrets that are files themselves, like a `.pem` key or a `google-service.json` file.
+This is useful for secrets that are files themselves, like a `.pem` key or a `google-service.json` file, and are stored in a standard `document` field in 1Password.

 ```toml
 # env-lease.toml